2deviant/Mathematica-Trees/README.md

 # Trees
 Described here is a primitive, fractal method of generating trees using *Mathematica* and Python.
-Python code parallels the *Mathematica* code and output a *Mathematica* graphics object.
+Python code parallels the *Mathematica* code and outputs a *Mathematica* graphics object.
 Trees like this:

 ![](trees.png)